icossi/Laravel-Challenge/README.md

 *YoutServerURL*/repositories

 ### Test
-You can see the code coverage information from the unit test on the CodeCoverage
+You can see the code coverage information from the unit test on the CodeCoverage folder

 ## Authors